-- Step 2: The thief uses installed malware to steal login credentials to the victim's financial accounts.
+- Step 2: The thief uses installed malware to steal login credentials to the victim's financial accounts or to remotely control the victim's computer.
 This will generally allow the thief to log in as the victim.

 - Step 3: With access to accounts, the thief changes the victim's profile at the financial institution and/or impersonates the victim and moves money to criminal accounts at a different institution.

 That's the bad news.
 The good news is that with some simple steps, you can improve your defenses and reduce your vulnerability to this type of crime.

 1. Protect your online access with unique user IDs, passwords, and 2-factor authentication for each site

 Treat your computers and websites as you would your front door—restrict access and use tough security measures.
 Passwords are the keys to your online financial information.
 If cybercriminals find them, they can unlock the doors to your bank accounts, investment accounts, and your personal information.
 Unfortunately, a significant amount of malicious software trolls the internet looking specifically for account credentials (IDs and passwords).
 With an inadvertent click on what appears to be a legitimate link or the opening of an attachment designed to look legitimate, this software can be loaded on your machine and be ready to take your "keys."